The Knife of Never Letting Go: Plot summary

 Todd realises that he, infected with the germ, might transmit the germ to the girl and kill her.
 She hears this in his Noise and flees, but he pursues her, along with Manchee, until they both encounter Aaron and Prentisstown men who are tracking them at a bridge.
-The girl manages to save the three by soaking part of the bridge in lighter fluid and setting it on fire with her campfire pack.
-After this incident, she works up the courage to speak and finally tells Todd her name: Viola.
+The girl saves the three by soaking part of the bridge in lighter fluid and setting it on fire with her campfire pack.
+After this altercation, she works up the courage to speak her name: Viola.

-Todd and Viola are found by a woman from Farbranch named Hildy.
-She tells Todd that the Noise germ is, in fact, not fatal for women and does not affect them at all – none of the women have Noise.
+Todd and Viola are found by Hildy, a woman from Farbranch.
+She reveals that the Noise germ is, in fact, not fatal for women and does not affect them at all – none of the women have Noise.
 She takes the three to her settlement.
-At nightfall, an army of men from Prentisstown arrives and burns down the town, killing all those who will not join them.
-Todd, Viola, and Manchee escape and flee for Haven, where it is rumoured there may be a cure for Noise.
-They also hope to find a transmitter tower to contact Viola's people, who are a second wave of planetary settlers, to warn them.
+At nightfall, men from Prentisstown arrive and burn down the town, killing all those who will not join them.
+Todd, Viola, and Manchee flee for Haven, where it is rumoured there may be a cure for Noise.
+They also hope to find a transmitter tower to contact Viola's people, who are a second wave of planetary settlers, to warn them about the circumstances of the Noise.

-After a few days on the road, they are found by Davy.
-Viola manages to shock Davy.
+After some days on the road, they are found by Davy who is startled by Viola.
 Todd moves to kill him but finds himself unable to follow through.
-Instead, Todd ties Davy up before heading off for Haven with Viola.
-During the trip, Todd, Viola, and Manchee find a live Spackle.
-Todd is shocked, having believed that all Spackle had been killed in the war.
-Worried at an attack and frustrated with what his feels is cowardice for keeping Davy alive, Todd leaps at the Spackle.
-He kills it but faces instant regret.
+Instead, he ties Davy up before heading off for Haven with Viola.
+En route, Todd, Viola and Manchee find a live Spackle.
+Todd is shocked, having believed that all Spackle were killed in the war.
+Worried for an attack and frustrated with what he feels is cowardice for keeping Davy alive, Todd leaps at the Spackle and kills it, facing instant regret.

 Aaron finds them, stabs Todd, and kidnaps Viola.
-Todd wakes and hurriedly pursues Aaron, but as his stab wound becomes infected, he quickly weakens.
-Todd finds Viola and Aaron and, using Manchee as a distraction, he manages to rescue Viola.
-When the plan is unsuccessful, Todd and Viola manage to get away but are compelled to leave Manchee behind with Aaron, who kills the dog in a fit of rage.
-The pair flee on a boat, and Todd passes out from his wounds.
+Todd pursues Aaron but as his stab wound becomes infected, he weakens.
+Todd finds Viola and Aaron and, using Manchee as a distraction, attempts to rescue Viola.
+When this plan is unsuccessful, Todd and Viola do get away but are compelled to leave Manchee behind with Aaron who kills the dog in a fit of rage.
+The pair flee on a boat and Todd passes out from his wounds.